ChanhoKim9848/social-media-app/README.md

 Users can register and log in using their email or Google accounts.

  - Lucia authentication

 For sign in, we used a Lucia authentication library.
-The Lucia auth is easier to use than other authentication libraries such as Firebase auth, OAuth, NextAuth since it has beginner friendly documentations.
+The Lucia auth is easier to use than other authentication libraries such as Firebase auth, OAuth, NextAuth since it has beginner friendly documentations a straightforward API that allows developers to handle authentication without the complexity and customize design.
-Lucia provides a straightforward API that allows developers to handle authentication without the complexity and customize design and provides strong authentication methods like password hashing (bcrypt) and token-based authentication (JWT), with minimal boilerplate code.
+It also provides strong authentication methods like password hashing (bcrypt) and token-based authentication (JWT), with minimal boilerplate code.

 - Google OAuth 2.0
 For google sign in, we used google oauth 2.0 since it needs a few lines of code which can quickly integrate a secure authentication system into the app,